viamrobotics/docs/docs/services/slam/run-slam-webcam.md

 ## Run ORB-SLAM3 in Live Mode with a Webcam

-Run ORB-SLAM3 as a live SLAM service with a webcam.
+Run ORB-SLAM3 as a live SLAM Service with a webcam.

 ### Configuration with Viam

 Configure your robot to run ORB-SLAM3 with a webcam in two steps:

 1. Add your webcam and calibrate it.
-2. Add ORB-SLAM3 as a SLAM service in live mode.
+2. Add ORB-SLAM3 as a SLAM Service in live mode.

 #### Step 1: Add and Calibrate your Webcam